-Qualified raises $12M make websites smarter about sales and marketing – TechCrunch
+Qualified raises $12M to make websites smarter about sales and marketing – TechCrunch

 Qualified, a startup co-founded by former Salesforce executives Kraig Swensrud and Sean Whiteley, has raised $12 million in Series A funding.

 Swensrud (Qualified’s CEO) said the startup is meant to solve a problem that he faced back when he was CMO at Salesforce.
-Apparently he’d complaining about being “blind,” because he knew so little about who was visiting the Salesforce website.
+Apparently he’d complain about being “blind,” because he knew so little about who was visiting the Salesforce website.

 “There could be 10 or 100 or 100,000 people on my website right now, and I don’t know who they are, I don’t know what they’re interested in, my sales team has no idea that they’re even there,” he said.